gonzex/test_abidocs/doc/developers/markdown.md

 where `namespace`, `section` and `text` are optional (in such case, the adequate separator should not be mentioned).
 The namespace is not echoed in the Web page, while if a `text` is given, it will supercede the echo of the `name` in the Web page (see examples below).

+!!! warning
-Limitation: do not use parentheses within the pair of double brackets, the whole expression will not be recognized.
+    Do not use parentheses within the pair of double brackets, the whole expression will not be recognized.

 When an internal link is recognized, the dokuwiki item is replaced by the adequate HTML link There are a couple of names immediately recognized: